ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 is a consolidated standard for describing
 HTTP APIs using the JSON {{!JSON=RFC8259}} and YAML [YAML] data format.

-To increase interoperability when processing API specifications and leverage content negotiation mechanisms when exchanging OpenAPI description resources this specification register the following media types:
+To increase interoperability when processing API description and leverage content negotiation mechanisms when exchanging OpenAPI description resources this specification register the following media types: